-- Placing an age limit for applications; - Stipulating a UK qualification (when a non-UK equivalent may be as high a standard if not higher); - Requiring a driving licence when in fact few posts in schools require one. - 6.5 All material in the recruitment pack, e.g., the application form, job description, information for applicants etc, clearly sets out the extent of relationships and contact with children.
-All work in a school or similar setting will involve some degree of responsibility for safeguarding children, although the extent of that responsibility will vary according to the nature of the post. - 6.6 The recruitment pack will also state that: - For all posts, a statement needs to be included in the recruitment pack, including the person specification, to make clear the school's commitment to safeguarding and promoting the welfare of children: "The school is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment."

-- where appropriate, the successful applicant will be required to provide a DBS disclosure at the appropriate level for the post and where relevant sign a childcare (disqualification) regulations declaration; - the prospective employer will seek references on short-listed candidates, and may approach previous employers for information to verify particular experience or qualifications, before interview; - if the applicant is currently working with children, on either a paid or voluntary basis, their current employer will be asked about disciplinary offences relating to children, including any in which the penalty is time expired (that is where a warning could no longer be taken into account in any new disciplinary hearing for example).
+- Placing an age limit for applications; - Stipulating a UK qualification (when a non-UK equivalent may be as high a standard if not higher); - Requiring a driving licence when the post does not require one. - 5.5 All material in the recruitment pack, e.g., the application form, job description, information for applicants etc, will clearly set out the extent of relationships and contact with children.
+All work in a school or similar setting will involve some degree of responsibility for safeguarding children, although the extent of that responsibility will vary according to the nature of the post. - 5.6 The recruitment pack will also state that: - For all posts, a statement will be included, including in the person specification, to make clear the school's commitment to safeguarding and promoting the welfare of children: "The school is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment." - All shortlisted candidates will be subject to an online check as stated in Keeping Children Safe in Education. - where appropriate, the successful applicant will be required to provide a DBS disclosure at the appropriate level for the post and where relevant sign a childcare (disqualification) regulations declaration; - references will be sought on shortlisted candidates, and may approach previous employers for information to verify particular experience or qualifications, before interview: - if the applicant is currently working with children, on either a paid or voluntary basis, their current employer will be asked about disciplinary offences relating to children, including any in which the penalty is time expired (that is where a warning could no longer be taken into account in any new disciplinary hearing for example).
 They will also be asked whether the applicant has been the subject of any child protection concerns and, if so, the outcome of any enquiry or disciplinary procedure.
-If the applicant is not currently working with children but has done so in the past, that previous employer will be asked about those issues; - the applicant will be notified that providing false information is an offence and could result in the application being rejected, or summary dismissal if the applicant has been selected, and possible referral to the Police. - 6.7 An accurate, comprehensive job description and person specification will enable those shortlisting and conducting the interviews to make decisions against objective criteria.
-Clear, precise, measurable and objective criteria will help to ensure the later stages of the recruitment process are more straightforward, consistent and less time consuming. - 6.8 Importantly, the criteria will also form the basis for the assessment of the candidates called for interview and enable the Governing Board to identify the most suitable candidate for the job.
+If the applicant is not currently working with children but has done so in the past, that previous employer will be asked about those issues; - the applicant will be notified that providing false information is an offence and could result in the application being rejected, or summary dismissal if the applicant has been selected, and possible referral to the Police. - 5.7 An accurate, comprehensive job description and person specification will enable those shortlisting and conducting the interviews to make decisions against objective criteria.
+Clear, precise, measurable and objective criteria will help to ensure the later stages of the recruitment process are more straightforward, consistent and less time consuming.

+5.8 Importantly, the criteria will also form the basis for the assessment of the candidates called for interview and enable the Governing Board to identify the most suitable candidate for the job.

 Further resources - Support to Governing Boards for recruitment to Headteacher posts is available from EducationHR - to access this support the school will need to send the resignation letter of the current Headteacher to The Governance Service.
+EducationHR also manage Teacher and Teaching Assistant Talent Pools, populated with candidates ready to be shortlisted.

-7. Recruitment advertising
+6. Recruitment advertising

-7.1 The School Staffing Regulations 2009 specify that the Governing Board must advertise a vacancy for a Headteacher and Deputy Headteacher unless it has good reason not to.
+6.1 In line with the School Staffing Regulations 2009, the Governing Board will advertise a vacancy for a Headteacher and Deputy Headteacher, unless they have good reason not to.

-Strategy consideration - It is recommended that the Governing Board seeks advice from the Local Authority (and Diocesan Authority where appropriate) before deciding not to advertise.
+It is recommended that the Governing Board seeks advice from the LA (and Diocesan Authority where appropriate) before deciding not to advertise.